 Do you dream of having millions?
 Hitting the “big one” or achieving Rock Star status so that dollars will grow on trees and flow in the rivers surrounding your 13,000 square foot home?
-It is probably safe to assume that unless you are a millionaire that you have dreamt of becoming one.
+It is probably safe to assume that unless you are already a millionaire that you have dreamt of becoming one.

-In truth, I don’t think the manner in which millionaires-gone-bankrupt gained their millions matters much, whether it was lavish lifestyle, silver spoon theory, winning the lottery or working hard, it is HOW they lost it that matters.
+In truth, I don’t think the manner in which millionaires-gone-bankrupt gained their millions matters much, whether it was the silver spoon theory, winning the lottery or working hard, it is HOW they lost it that matters.
 They bought too many, too big and too expensive.
 Over and over and over.

 It takes an incredible amount of bad decisions and a good length of time for a millionaire to go bankrupt.
 It doesn’t just sneak up out of nowhere.
 You don’t have to be a millionaire to make bad decisions though, because it is only natural that when you make more you spend more.

 The bottom-line is that just because you have more doesn’t mean you should spend more.
-Even if you have millions, or hundreds, or twenties every single penny matters.
+Even if you have millions, or hundreds, or twenties, every single penny matters.

 The morale of this money saving tip is to SPEND WISELY!
 You do not need 10 new pairs of shoes per month, you don’t need a brand new car, you don’t need to go out every single weekend.
 BE SMART!!!